Unraveling Freeze-in Dark matter through the echoes of gravitational waves

-Once the final freeze-in abundance of DM is obtained numerically by solving Eq.~(\ref{Boltz_abun}), the DM relic density can be evaluated using the expression:
+Once the final freeze-in abundance of DM is obtained numerically by solving Eq.~(\ref{Boltz_abun}), the DM relic density can be evaluated using the expression:\footnote{In principle, the Boltzmann equation should contain an extra term incorporating the change in $g_*$ which we have ignored since $g_*$ remains constant throughout the evolution of our interest.}

-An analytical expression for the relic density can also be derived by solving Equation~(\ref{Boltz_abun}):
+DM must satisfy the to satisfy the relic density constraint,$\Omega h^2=0.12$~\cite{Planck:2018vyg}.
+An analytical expression for the relic density can also be derived by solving Eq.~(\ref{Boltz_abun}):

-For illustration purpose, in Figure~\ref{abundance}, we display both the evolution of the equilibrium abundance of $X$ ($Y_X^{\text{eq}}$) and abundance of DM ($Y_\chi$) as a function of $x$ for a given set of parameters $(m_\chi, m_X, y)$.
-Horizontal dashed line indicates the required abundance to satisfy the relic density constraint~\cite{Planck:2018vyg} for this benchmark.
-Starting from zero abundance, DM generation continues until the number density of the decaying particles is significantly diluted due to Boltzmann suppression.
-Subsequently, the DM abundance saturates at a point denoted by $z_s$.
-When solving Eq.~(\ref{Boltz_abun}) for the superheavy mediator $(X)$, it's important to exercise caution regarding the initial value of \(z\), denoted as $z_{\text{in}}$, as it cannot be arbitrarily small.
-For instance, if we assume the reheat temperature, $T_{\text{rh}} (=5\times 10^{15}$ GeV), represents the maximum temperature of the universe, then the initial value $z_{\text{in}} (= m_X / T_{\text{rh}})$ should be $2\times10^{-4}$ (1) for $m_X = 10^{12}$ GeV ($5\times 10^{15}$~GeV).
-From Eq.~(\ref{relic_ana}), it is evident that for a fixed DM mass, the relic density constraint imposes the condition $y^2/m_X=\text{constant}$\footnote{We have verified that the DM never thermalizes for our choice of masses and required couplings.}.
+At this point, it is helpful to examine the evolution of the equilibrium abundance of $X$ ($Y_X^{\text{eq}}$) and the abundance of dark matter ($Y_\chi$) as functions of $x$, given a specific set of parameters $(m_\chi, m_X, y)$.
+For a detailed illustration, please refer to the Supplemental Material.

+From Eq.~(\ref{relic_ana}), it is evident that for a fixed DM mass, the relic density constraint imposes the condition $y^2/m_X=\text{constant}$, We have verified that the DM never thermalizes for our choice of masses and required couplings.
+See Supplemental Material for further clarity.
 This criterion leads to the saturation point ($z_s$) for freeze-in being fixed at approximately 30, irrespective of the value of $m_X$, due to the ($y^2\propto m_X$) relationship.
 If DM mass is larger than 12 keV, as we would examine further, the relic density constraint can be satisfied with a smaller final DM abundance ~(see Eq.~(\ref{relic_density})), thus requiring a smaller Yukawa coupling.

 It is worth noting that DM production can also occur from the out-of-equilibrium decay of a heavy particle, a scenario distinct from the freeze-in process described above.
 In this case, the heavy particle decouples from the thermal bath while still relativistic, and its departure from thermal equilibrium occurs similar to the leptogenesis scenario~\cite{2006hep.ph....8347S, 2007hep.ph....3087C}.
 This requires simultaneously solving the evolution equations for both the heavy particle's number density and the DM's number density (Eq.~(\ref{Boltz_abun})).
 The heavy particle entirely decays into DM, resulting in a final DM abundance independent of the coupling strength.
 The coupling, however, determines the timescale for the heavy particle's complete decay into DM.
 In this specific context, we find that this scenario typically leads to an overabundant DM, rendering it unviable in the present setup.